Quantum number assignments of light strange baryons in Regge phenomenology

 \item The estimated results for $\Omega$ baryon in the $(J,M^{2})$ and $(n,M^{2})$ planes are summerized in tables \ref{tab:table5}, \ref{tab:table9}, and \ref{tab:table13}.
-Experimentally observed ground state of $\Omega$ baryon with known spin parity $\frac{3}{2}^{+}$ having mass 1672 MeV is found to be very close to our estimated mass 1691 MeV with slight mass difference of 19 Mev (see table \ref{tab:table5}).
-Four new resonances states of $\Omega$ baryon; $\Omega(2012)$, $\Omega(2250)$, $\Omega(2380)$, and $\Omega(2470)$ are experimentally observed.
+Experimentally observed ground state of $\Omega$ baryon with known spin parity $\frac{3}{2}^{+}$ having mass 1672.45$\pm$0.29 MeV is found to be very close to our estimated mass 1685.93$\pm$1.85 MeV with a slight mass difference of 13.5 Mev (see table \ref{tab:table5}).
+Four new resonances states of $\Omega$ baryon ; $\Omega(2012)$, $\Omega(2250)$, $\Omega(2380)$, and $\Omega(2470)$ are experimentally observed.
 Their spin-parity are still not confirmed.
 The three-star state $\Omega(2012)$ is still a mystery.
-Because it is so close to the $\Xi(1530)K$ threshold, a recent study suggested that this state is a molecular one \cite{M. V. Polyakov2019}.
-Other researches \cite{M. Pavon2018,Y. H. Lin2018} indicate that the current information is insufficient to consider it as a molecular state.
-However in the present study this state is close to the predicted mass 2030 MeV vary by 18 MeV (see table \ref{tab:table13}), so this state may belongs to $1^{4}P_{\frac{1}{2}}$ having $J^{P}=\frac{1}{2}^{-}$.
-The $\Omega(2250)$ state having mass 2252 MeV is very close to our calculated mass 2249 MeV with a slight mass difference of 3 MeV, hence we can say that this state can be a good candidate of $D$-wave and identified with spin parity $J^{P}=\frac{5}{2}^{+}$ for S=3/2.
-The two starred state $\Omega(2380)$ in PDG is close to both 2338 MeV and 2428 MeV with a mass difference of 42 MeV and 48 MeV respectively.
-So this state belongs to $D$-wave and may have spin-parity $\frac{3}{2}^{+}$ or $\frac{7}{2}^{+}$.
+Because it is so close to the $\Xi(1530)K$ threshold, a recent study suggested that this state is of molecular nature \cite{M. V. Polyakov2019}.
+Other studies \cite{M. Pavon2018,Y. H. Lin2018} indicate that the current information is insufficient to consider it as a molecular state.
+However in the present study this state is close to the predicted mass 2030 MeV vary by 18 MeV (see table \ref{tab:table13}), so this state may belong to $1^{4}P_{\frac{1}{2}}$ having $J^{P}=\frac{1}{2}^{-}$.
+The $\Omega(2250)$ state having mass 2252 MeV is very close to our calculated mass 2249 MeV with a slight mass differences of 3 MeV, hence we can say that this state can be a good candidate of $D$-wave and identified with spin parity $J^{P}=\frac{5}{2}^{+}$ for S=3/2.
+The two starred state $\Omega(2380)$ in PDG is close to our predicted mass 2406.97$\pm$46.70 MeV with a mass difference of 26 MeV and also this state is reasonably close to our calculated mass 2338 MeV with a mass difference of 42 MeV.
+So this state belongs to $D$-wave and may have spin-parity $\frac{7}{2}^{+}$ or $\frac{3}{2}^{+}$.
 The $\Omega(2470)$ state is not identified in this work.
 We compared our results with other theoretical predictions as well and they are in good agreement with the assumptions of Refs. \cite{Faustov,Capstick,Metsch,Y. Chen}.
 Also we observed a wide range of mass difference for $\Omega(2012)$ state with other theoretical results.

 \end{enumerate}